chillinflute/ChrisxSam-Planner/NACVGM/Abstract and Realistic Representations of Voices in Video Games.md

 		- "phones" = speech sounds
 	- Linguistic meaning
 	- Translates or duplicates visual text
-	- Degree of technological mediation is relaisitc for the given character
+	- Degree of technological mediation is realistic for the given character
 	- Phoenix Wright vs Life is Strange as realistic vs abstract on these principles
 	- If there is linguistic meaning or translates text, players will expect to understand communication happening in the depiction of the voice
 - Kane "The Model of the Voice"